Worldwide Logistics · Enterprise HubSpot Rollout

 Two processes were eating enormous amounts of email: pricing intake (every deal required pulling the pricing team into a lane rate discussion) and new-customer onboarding (Closed-Won triggered a week of email threads between Sales, Logistics Directors, and the assigned LAM).

 Both are now automated.
 Pricing intake auto-generates a ticket at the Pricing Proposal stage with the last 30 days of email context pulled in.
-New-customer onboarding is a five-stage automated handoff: Closed-Won creates the ticket, routes it to the Logistics Director, the LD assigns a LAM, the LAM receives an auto-notification with full account context.
+New-customer onboarding is a five-stage automated handoff: Closed-Won creates the ticket, routes it to the Logistics Director, the LD assigns a LAM, and the LAM receives an auto-notification with full account context.
 No email chains.
-No “who owns this?” escalations.
+No escalations.

 System of record